An international centre for the study and practice of Tibetan Buddhism in the UK.

 A national centre for the development of environmental Buddhism.

-Lindholme Hall is situated in the centre of Lindholme Island, a 150 acre estate which lies in the heart of the Hatfield Moor National Nature reserve.
+Lindholme Hall is situated in the centre of Lindholme Island, a 180 acre estate which lies in the heart of the Hatfield Moor National Nature reserve.
 The Hall is very secluded, and, as the land surrounding the island is protected, there is no local development.
 This creates a perfect environment for study, reflection and meditation; a refuge for contemplation away from the business of everyday life.
-It also offers amazing opportunities for the practice of environmental Buddhism.
+It also offers extensive opportunities for the practice of environmental Buddhism.

 Understand that, briefly stated,